tkshfj/MMG/logs/project_log.md

 # Project Log

-# 2025/06/03
+# 2025/06/03-05
-- Revised the code to handle augumentation in the data pipeline.
+- Revised the code to handle augumentation in the pipeline.
-- Run a sweep to find optimal hyperparameters for the baseline CNN model with augumentation.
+- Run a Weights & Biases sweep to optimize hyperparameters for the baseline CNN model.

 # 2025/06/02
 - Run a sweep to find optimal hyperparameters for the baseline CNN model.